300 Hour Yoga Teacher Training Final Thoughts

 I felt completely welcome, safe and comfortable at Sampoorna.
 It was definitely a home away from home where I would have happily stayed longer and I was very sad to leave when the course came to an end.
 It was fantastic to be taught by knowledgeable teachers with a wide variety of different experience and share the experience with other yoga teacher students on the course who were an inspiration.
 I have made lifelong connections and memories with these beautiful human beings.

-Completing my Advanced yoga teacher training at Sampoorna Yoga is one of the best things that I have ever done.
+Completing my Advanced yoga teacher training at Sampoorna – Yoga Teacher Training School in India is one of the best things that I have ever done.
 If you are a 200 hour yoga teacher I would really consider completing your further training because it will broaden your knowledge and help you improve the way you teach.
 I highly recommend Sampoorna yoga as a fantastic school to train with.
 I cannot fault anything about the teaching, facilities and I absolutely loved experiencing all this in India which has a very special place in my heart.

 This blog post explored week 2 of the training course you might want to look at further blogs in the series where I have written up my experience throughout the remainder of the course: